-Extended UDDI Schema: We introduced an extended UDDI data model (see Figure 1) to address the metadata requirements of Geographical Information System/Sensor Grids.
-This data model includes the two additional/modified entities: a) extended business service entity (businessService) and b) service attribute entity (serviceAttribute).
+In our approach, we expanded on the out-of-box UDDI data model.
+This data model includes following additional/modified entities: a) service attribute entity (serviceAttribute) and b) extended business service entity (businessService).
 Here, each businessService entity is associated with one-to-many serviceAttribute entities.
-We describe the additional/modified data model entities (both the businessService and serviceAttribute entities) below.
+We describe the additional/modified data model entities (both the serviceAttribute and businessService entities) in the next sections.